-After initializing and saving a new project or selecting "Collect - Existing Project" the "Sensor Configuration" window will open (see Figure 4).
+After initializing and saving the project, the "Sensor Configuration" window will open (see Figure 4).
 The software will then detect the sensors.
 This may take 15 to 60 seconds.
 If the sensors are not detected or detection takes longer than 2 minutes, check all the connections and restart the system.